Universal Space Corporate Military

 The role of the USCM during the game's Beta stages started as a bit ill-defined, and changed considerably late in development.

 The Bunkers -and the Lore attached to them- were phased out of the game with the "Rampaging Koala" update, which similarly revamped vast swaths of the game and set the stage for its "1.0" release.
 The Penal Colonies remained in-game as hostile dungeons, largely unchanged.
-But why they existed in-universe was left something of a mystery through most of Starbound's first year of "final" release, a mystery made deeper by slight changes to the USCM Sign descriptor dropping the meaning of the initialism.
+But why they existed in-universe was left something of a mystery through most of Starbound's first year of full release, a mystery made deeper by slight changes to the USCM Sign descriptor dropping the meaning of the initialism.